Race to the bottom: History and usage

+Globalization and labor rights

+The race to the bottom hypothesis is the idea that countries compete by progressively lowering each others regulatory standards to attract trade and investment.

-The race to the bottom theory has raised questions about standardizing labor and environmental regulations across nations.
+The race to the bottom hypothesis has raised questions about standardizing labor and environmental regulations across nations.
 There is a debate about if a race to the bottom is actually bad or even possible, and if corporations or nation states should play a bigger role in the regulatory process.

 International Political Economy scholar Daniel Drezner (of Tufts University) has described the "race to the bottom" as a myth.
 He argues that the thesis incorrectly assumes that states exclusively responds to the preferences of capital (and not to other constituents, such as voters), state regulations are sufficiently costly for producers that they would be willing to re-locate elsewhere, and no state has an economy large enough to give it a bargaining power advantage over global capital.
 A 2022 study found no evidence that global trade competition led to a race to the bottom in labor standards.

 A 2001 study by Geoffrey Garrett found that increases were associated with higher government spending, but that the rate of increase in government spending was slower in the countries with the highest increases in trade.
 Garrett found that increases in capital mobility had no significant impact on government spending.
 His 1998 book argues against the notion that globalization has undermined national autonomy.
 He also argues in the book that "macroeconomic outcomes in the era of global markets have been as good or better in strong left-labour regimes ('social democratic corporatism') as in other industrial countries."

 Torben Iversen and David Soskice have argued that social protection and markets go hand-in-hand, as the former resolves market failures.
 Iversen and Soskice similarly see democracy and capitalism as mutually supportive.
 Gøsta Esping-Andersen argues against convergence by pointing to presence of a variety of welfare state arrangements in capitalist states.
 Scholars such as Paul Pierson, Neil Fligstein and Robert Gilpin have argued that it is not globalization per se that has undermined the welfare state, but rather purposeful actions by conservative governments and interest groups that back them.
 Historical institutionalist scholarship by Pierson and Jacob Hacker has emphasized that once welfare states have been established, it is extremely difficult for governments to roll them back, although not impossible.
 Nita Rudra has found evidence of a race-to-the-bottom in developing countries, but not in developed countries; she argues that this is due to the elevated bargaining power of labor in developed countries.